 The Board of Directors is autonomous.
-Whilst each state elects a Director to best represent their interests, Directors are required to make decisions for the greater benefit of the organisation as a whole, not any particular group of members.
+While each state elects a Director to best represent their interests, Directors are required to make decisions for the greater benefit of the organisation as a whole, not for any particular group of members.

 MS BRONWYN HILDER